-Research and development expense for Fiscal 2022 increased approximately 43% to \$7.4 million, compared to \$5.1 million in Fiscal 2021.
-The overall increase was primarily due to continued investment in research and development activities largely focused on improving our existing software related product offerings.
+Research and development expense for Fiscal 2023 increased approximately 13% to \$8.3 million, compared to \$7.4 million in Fiscal 2022.
+The overall increase was primarily due to the continued investment in research and development activities largely focused on improving our existing software related offerings and the re-design of certain circuit boards as part of the Company's supply chain management program.

-We plan to continue to invest in the development of further enhancements and functionality of our Iteris ClearMobility Platform which includes among other things our software portfolio and our Vantage sensors.
+We plan to continue to invest in the development of further enhancements and new functionality of our Iteris ClearMobility Platform which includes among other things our software portfolio and our Vantage sensors.

-Certain development costs were capitalized into intangible assets in the consolidated balance sheets in both the current and prior year periods; however, certain costs did not meet the criteria for capitalization under GAAP and are included in research and development expense.
+Certain development costs were capitalized into intangible assets in the Company's balance sheets in both the current and prior year periods; however, certain development costs did not meet the criteria for capitalization under GAAP and are included in research and development expense.
 Going forward, we expect to continue to invest in our software solutions.
-This continued investment may result in increases in research and development costs, as well as additional capitalized software in future periods.
+This continued investment may result in increases in research and development costs, as well as additional capitalized software assets in future periods.